 However, we got to revisit our old ways of spending and then some when we flew all expenses paid and first class to Brussels, Belgium last week.

-Traveling with a 1 year old isn’t exactly fun, but it is made exceptionally easier with seats that lie flat and a button you can press causing a stewardess to instantly appear with as many rolls of bread as you can stuff into a 21 pound monster who is trying to steal your steak.
-This is after they bring you a nice warm towel to wash your hands, the shrimp appetizer all while enjoying one of over 50 newly released movies.
+Traveling with a 1 year old isn’t exactly fun, but it is made exceptionally easier with seats that lie flat and a button you can press to summon a stewardess carrying as many rolls of bread as you can stuff into a 21 pound monster who is trying to steal your steak.
+Of course, you can’t forget about the nice warm towel they bring you to wash your hands or the shrimp appetizer and champagne as you enjoy watching one of over 50 newly released movies.

 Sounds pretty good doesn’t it?
 If that wasn’t enough to brighten your day, it’s only made better when you’re eating an ice cream sundae and they read off the menu to the poor schmucks back in coach.
 Some sort of vegetarian pasta or gril…I don’t remember, I put my free noise canceling head phones back on and stopped listening.
 All I know is ice cream and unlimited alcohol wasn’t being had a few rows behind me.

 After stuffing my face and polishing off a few more adult beverages, I hit the recline button and enjoyed a few hours of alcohol/food induced slumber.
 Similar to that evening nap you take on Thanksgiving after too much turkey.
 Not the best sleep but still pretty good.
 At some point you are awakened to enjoy a nice bowl of cereal and fresh fruit with a drink of your choice.
 Mimosa anyone?

 This ridiculous story doesn’t even include the part about free drinks in the VIP lounge in the airport or the lunch we had at Outback Steakhouse.
 All courtesy of Mrs. Grump’s employer.